magicbitlk/Magicbit-Arduino/index.rst

 11.1 Introduction
 ------------------

-Ultrasonic sensor used for measure the distance to objects in front of the sensor by using ultrasonic waves.The human body doesn't sensitive for this signal.
+Ultrasonic sensor is used to measure the distance to objects in front of the sensor by using ultrasonic waves.The human body doesn't sensitive for this signal.
 Therefor we can't hear any sound when it is working.

 **Learning outcomes:**